Global Market Coverage

 What are FinIDs?

-TradingHours.com created the "FinID" in order to uniquely identify all distinct trading schedules.
+We use a proprietary identifier called "FinID" to uniquely identify all distinct trading schedules.

 Several code systems exist to identify different financial markets, including: ISO 10383 Market Identification Codes (MICs), Reuters Instrument Code (RICs), and Bloomberg Exchange Codes.
 Unfortunately, none of these systems are granular enough to uniquely identify all distinct trading schedules that exist.